Self-organization in development:

 Independent fellowships

-I would be happy to support applications for independent postdoctoral fellowships on a range of topics.
+I would be happy to support applications for independent postdoctoral fellowships on a range of topics, and can provide in-depth mentorship on project ideation and funding acquisition.
 If your research vision could benefit from my input, then please get in touch and we can discuss next steps.

-Some possible opportunities include: EMBO Long Term Fellowships, Newton International Fellowships, Sir Henry Wellcome Postdoctoral Fellowships, Royal Commission for the Exhibition of 1851, Marie Skłodowska-Curie Fellowships, Human Frontier Science Program, Leverhulme Trust Early Career Fellowships.
+Some possible opportunities include: EMBO Long Term Fellowships, Newton International Fellowships, Wellcome Early Career Awards , Royal Commission for the Exhibition of 1851, Marie Skłodowska-Curie Fellowships, Human Frontier Science Program, Leverhulme Trust Early Career Fellowships.

 Undergraduate students